 How do I love thee, let me count the ways…Boy, does chorizo take sausage to an entirely new level, with it’s spice and acid.
 I fell in love with chorizo after spending Thanksgiving with friends in Reno, Nevada.
-This trip was back in 2011 when I was really starting to experiment with new flavors in the kitchen and for the thanksgiving festivities, I decided to make one of my famous strombolis.
-When I found ground chorizo at the supermarket, I was immediately intrigued and instead of my traditional italian meat stromboli, I want with chorizo cheesy goodness.
+This trip was back in 2011 when I was really starting to experiment with new flavors in the kitchen and for the Thanksgiving festivities, I decided to make one of my famous strombolis.
+When I found ground chorizo at the supermarket, I was immediately intrigued and instead of my traditional Italian cured-meat stromboli, I want with chorizo cheesy goodness 😋.

-Across the West and South West, you can buy chorizo in most supermarkets, but here in New England it takes some searching and after that trip to Reno in 2011, I was determines to make my own chorizo.
+Across the US West and South West, you can buy chorizo in most supermarkets, but here in New England it takes some searching and after that trip to Reno, I was determined to make my own chorizo.
 Lucky for me, my grandmother’s Rival meat grinder was still around and I gladly began grinding my own sausage.

 I start by cutting my pork butt in 2inch cubes.
 I place those cubes on a sheet tray and freeze for 10-15mins.
 I like freezing the pork slightly because I find it easier to work.
 Two, you want to keep your pork cold while you work with it.
-Meanwhile, I make your chorizo paste with lots of heat in a food processor.
+Meanwhile, I make the chorizo paste with lots of heat in a food processor.
 Don’t be afraid of heat and seasoning with your sausage.

 Because I’m using a manual grinder it certainly takes some elbow grease and I often run the pork through the grinder more than once to create a finer ground sausage, this is key to breaking down the pork and combining the meat and fat.

 Once your pork is ground, fold the seasoning paste in.
 Mix until very well combined.
 I usually wear cooking gloves, so I can really get in there and mix the ingredients.